headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-far.md

 * Completed [Create your own Sling Feature Model for the Kickstarter](/documentation/feature-model/howtos/create-sling-fm.html)

-### What's the Sling Feature Archive
+### What's the Feature Archive

 A Feature Archive (FAR) is a ZIP file containing the Feature Model along with its dependencies.

-### Explanation on what will happen
+### How does the Feature Archive work

-A Feature Archive is a fully self contained ZIP file with the Feature Model file and all its dependencies.
+A Feature Archive is a fully self contained ZIP file with the Feature Model file and all its dependencies. it's designed to streamline the configuration and packaging of OSGi-based applications.

-We will create such an Archive and the launch it.
-The startup will be significantly faster is the Kickstart project / Feature Launcher does not have to download the dependencies.
+In this how-to we'll create a Feature Archive and start it using our trusty Kickstarter.

 ### Step 1: Obtain Sling Starter and Kickstart Modules